es2013/happytails-v2/README.md

 ## Usage and Reposity:

-This application is accessible at https://happytails-v2.herokuapp.com/
+This application is deployed at https://happytails-v2.herokuapp.com/
 <br>The Happy Tails v2 repository is located at: https://github.com/es2013/happytails-v2